jpaine/yt-anchor-action/README.md

     ```bash
      git switch podcast_1
     ```
-5. To setup up a URL for this branch, to be used in all subsequent runs
+5. To setup up a URL for this branch ( this will be used in all subsequent runs )
     ```bash
       ./scripts/prompt-url.sh
     ```